liuxian-del/learngit/readme.txt

-Git is a version control sysyte.
+Git is a distributed version control sysyte.
 Git is free software.